ramcav/opencv-watches/README.md

 # OpenCV Clock: Audemars Piguet Royal Oak 🕰️

-This is a simple clock made with OpenCV which replicates the Royal Oak chronograph watch.
+This is a simple clock made with OpenCV which replicates the iconic Audemars Piguet Royal Oak watch.
 It displays the current time and updates every second.

 ## Preview